stfc/PSyclone/doc/developer_guide/psy_data.rst

                     code region, or by ``GOceanExtractNode``
                     to define the file name for the output data- and driver-files.
-    class           A prefix to be used for the module name, the user-defined data type and the
+    prefix          A prefix to be used for the module name, the user-defined data type and the
                     variables declared for the API.
     =============== =========================================